-Sampling errors relating to visits, nights and expenditure across regions of the world and purpose groups together with countries visited or visits from and region of the UK visited are provided within the Confidence intervals, Q1
+Sampling errors relating to visits, nights and expenditure across regions of the world and purpose groups together with countries visited or visits from and region of the UK visited are provided within the Confidence intervals, Quarter 1 2017 tables.

-Further guidance for readers is provided about the quality of Overseas Travel & Tourism estimates.
+Further guidance for readers is provided about the quality of Overseas travel and tourism estimates.

 One indication of the reliability of the key indicators in this release can be obtained by monitoring the size of revisions.
-The monthly statistical bulletin provides information about the size and pattern of revisions to the quarterly IPS data which have occurred over the last 5 years to the following key seasonally adjusted estimates:
+The monthly statistical bulletin provides information about the size and pattern of revisions to the quarterly IPS data that have occurred over the last five years to the following main seasonally adjusted estimates:

-- The number of visits by overseas residents to the UK (GMAT) - The number of visits abroad by UK residents (GMAX) - Earnings made from overseas residents in the UK (GMAZ) and - Expenditure abroad by UK residents (GMBB)
+- the number of visits by overseas residents to the UK (GMAT) - the number of visits abroad by UK residents (GMAX) - earnings made from overseas residents in the UK (GMAZ) and - expenditure abroad by UK residents (GMBB)

-Additional spreadsheets giving details of how the revisions have affected the provisional monthly and quarterly estimates are available in the data section of the monthly statistical bulletin.
+Additional datasets giving details of how the revisions have affected the provisional monthly and quarterly estimates are available in the data section of the monthly statistical bulletin.